Accord-Project/bsdd/README1.md

 The overall process of the script is:

--   Export all \"root\" types with their attributes, but not relations (object properties)
+-   Export all "root" types with their attributes, but not relations (object properties)
     -   Domains in `data/domains.json` (`Domain` in GraphQL)
     -   Countries in `data/domains.json` (`Country` in GraphQL)
     -   Languages in `data/languages.json` (`Language` in GraphQL)